BigInt is a special numeric type that provides support for integers of arbitrary length.

 Number(), like this:

-The conversion of bigint to number is always silent, but if the bigint is too huge and won’t fit the number type, then extra bits will be cut off, causing a precision loss.
+The conversion operations are always silent, never give errors, but if the bigint is too huge and won’t fit the number type, then extra bits will be cut off, so we should be careful doing such conversion.

 Comparisons, such as